User stories and use cases are both powerful techniques to capture requirements. But which one is right for you? This post shares my recommendations.

 Benefits and Drawbacks

 User stories have become so popular since they appeared in the second half of 1990s for one main reason: they help you move fast.
 User stories encourage you to quickly sketch an idea or requirement, discuss it with the development team, expose the resulting software to the customers and users, analyse the feedback or data, and then decide what to do next.
 User stories move from documenting requirements to tacit knowledge: product owner and development team have a shared understanding of what the product needs to do, as they discuss and sometimes even co-write the stories.
-This saves time.
-But it does require close and effective collaboration–ideally everyone is collocated.
+This saves time, but it does require close and effective collaboration.

 Use cases are more structured and detail-rich, and they can embedded in models, such as, context diagrams.
 Creating a use case is usually much more work than capturing a user story, and this means that the development speed tends to be slower.
 But more detailed requirements are useful when a close collaboration between product owner and development team cannot be achieved, for example, when you work with a remote or offshore team.